Stranger Things Star Natalia Dyer On The Upside-Down Of Fame

 “I think it’s if I start posting a lot of random selfies,” she says with a laugh.
 Dyer does have a point.
 As Stranger Things’ season 3 premiere looms less than a week away, the actress has a mere 82 photos posted to her Instagram account, @Nattyiceofficial, a title culled from a high school nickname.
 You’ll spot red carpet photos of Dyer, editorial fashion photos of Dyer, and even a few shots of her IRL boyfriend/Stranger Things love interest Charlie Heaton on the page, which has 3.7 million followers.
 But, there are just four selfies of the 24-year-old to be found (yes, she is 24, no matter what lies Wikipedia says).
 Half of those selfies seem to be more about her dog Ozzy than herself.

 Dyer rarely wants to turn the camera on herself, but the rest of the world certainly does.
 Ever since Stranger Things’ 2016 breakout, two versions of the Nashville native have powered a cottage industry of Twitter threads, fan speculation, and think pieces.
 The first image is that of her character, Nancy Wheeler, the quiet 1980s teen who becomes a monster fighter… and survives a love triangle more challenging than any Demogorgon battle.
 Is Nancy a feminist superhero or a sexist disaster?
-There is an internet article out there for every flavour of opinion; you just need the right search term.
+There is an internet article out there for every flavor of opinion; you just need the right search term.

 Then there’s the Dyer we see splashed across the Daily Mail week in and week out with Heaton, who plays Nancy’s boyfriend Jonathan Byers.
 Every time you glimpse the duo in their two-dimensional tabloid selves, they’re clad in baseball caps and big jackets, attempting to, in DM parlance, “enjoy a stroll” — despite the strange cameras tracking their every move.
 These are the cameras they never look at.